NixOS/nixpkgs/maintainers/README.md

 ### How to become a maintainer

 We encourage people who care about a package to assign themselves as a maintainer.
-You don't require to have nixpkgs commit access to do so.
+Commit access to the Nixpkgs repository is not required for that.

 In order to do so, add yourself to the [`maintainer-list.nix`](./maintainer-list.nix), and then to the desired